nesi/perf-training/_lessons/python-scatter/06-summary.md

 Throwing more resources at the problem is another way to reduce wall clock time.
 For our problem, we obtained a 4x speedup with 8 multiprocessing threads.
 Higher parallel efficiency resulted with MPI (7x speedup for 8 processes).

 The above strategies can be combined.
 For our test problem, the best results were obtained by applying OpenMP threading to the loops coded in C/C++, yielding a 95x speedup for 8 threads over the original code.

-Your mileage may vary - all optimisation techniques presented here are problem type and problem size dependent.
 Higher performance could potentially be achieved by combining MPI with C++ extensions and OpenMP, or one could also consider offloading computations to a graphical processing unit (GPU).
 It is good to keep in mind the law of diminishing return, however.
 There is a point where we are no longer able to offset the benefits gained from additional tuning against the labour investment to produce the gains.

+Your mileage may vary - all optimisation techniques presented here are problem type and size dependent.
+You should not expect the same speedup values for other problems.

 ![Speedup achieved by applying different high performance computing strategies](https://github.com/pletzer/perf-training/raw/summary/_lessons/python-scatter/images/speedup.png)